 It’s impenetrable even with the best of modern hardware.
 For example, to break a 256 bit key like bitcoin, would take fifty supercomputers which could check a billion, billion (10^18) 256 bit AES keys per second about 3×10^51 years to exhaust the combinations a 256-bit key allows.

 The universe has existed for 14 billion (1.4e10) years.
 It would take ~6.7e40 times longer than the age of the universe to exhaust half of the key combinations of an AES-256 bit key.

 You may have heard in the news the FBI was trying to take Apple to court because they would not help unlock an iPhone involved in the San Bernardino shootings.
 Apple iPhones use 256 bit encryption to protect the data on their phones.

-The FBI was unable to brute force attack the encryption so wanted Apple to help circumvent the 4-digit pin that unlocks the phone.
+The FBI was unable to brute force attack the encryption so wanted Apple to help circumvent the four-digit pin which unlocks the phone.
 They eventually did this with the help of a private security firm exploiting a weakness in the pin entry not the 256 bit encryption - once again proving any system is hackable if you find the weakest link.

 The moral of the story is if you own bitcoins, don’t lose your private key.
 Ever!

 It’s important to bear in mind the pseudonymity this system provides is dependent on the owner keeping their public key anonymous.
 The key I posted earlier for example is now no longer anonymous and linked to me.
 Five minutes on Google will give you the public keys to Microsoft’s Bitcoin account.